csinva/matching-with-gans/data/annotations_stylegan2/readme.md

 # labels for annotations

+This folder contains labels for the latent space of StyleGAN2. `annotations.pkl` contains a dictionary of annotations for 5000 random images generated from the stylegan2 latent space.
+The keys are the same as the dict above and the values are each a numpy array of size (5000, 7), where 7 is the number of annotators (experiment described in [our previous paper](https://arxiv.org/abs/2007.06570)).

 Values in annotation dict correspond to indices in these lists (e.g. hair length value 0 = 'Very short')

 ```python